 KEY TO GROUPS OF ORGANIC SOILS

-OL Organic Soils that occur entirely in partly or fully decomposed forest litter and that are not almost continually saturated in the natural state (F and H horizons).
+OL Organic Soils that occur entirely in partly or fully decomposed forest litter and are not almost continually saturated in the natural state (F and H horizons).

 LITTER ORGANIC SOILS

 OF Other soils that, from the upper surface of the organic soil material to 60 cm depth, or to the base of the organic soil material if shallower, have horizons dominated (by accumulated thickness) by fibric organic soil material (Of horizons).